Resources for Teaching and Learning with AI

 - OSU: AI: Considerations for Teaching and Learning - Created by Ohio State University, provides an overview of Generative AI benefits and limitations, as well as teaching strategies and examples.

-- Understanding AI Writing Tools and Their Uses for Teaching and Learning at UC Berkeley - Includes an overview of ChatGPT, teaching recommendations, and suggested writing prompts and activities.
+- Understanding AI Writing Tools and Their Uses for Teaching and Learning at UC Berkeley - Includes an overview of ChatGPT, teaching and syllabus statement recommendations, and suggested writing prompts and activities.

 - Artificial Intelligence Tools: Bloom's Taxonomy Revisited - Created by Oregon State University, provides a revised version of Bloom's Taxonomy incorporating the use of AI, and provides examples.